danigulyas/budapest/README.md

 There's a bit of a work to be done, also there's await for an annotation babel plugin.

+### What else?

+Well, it would be really nice to create an async di, so one can create components async, with promises maybe, but these are ideas only. :)

 ### Ideas and all
 Please, open an issue / drop me a line at [hello@danielgulyas.me](hello@danielgulyas.me).